Karl Friedrich Lessing

-Karl Friedrich Lessing (15 February 1808, Breslau – 4 January 1880, Karlsruhe) was a German historical and landscape painter, grandnephew of Gotthold Ephraim Lessing and one of the main exponents of the Düsseldorf school of painting.
+Karl Friedrich Lessing, also known by Carl Friedrich Lessing (15 February 1808 – 4 January 1880), was a German historical and landscape painter, grandnephew of Gotthold Ephraim Lessing and one of the main exponents of the Düsseldorf school of painting.

 Biography

-His father, also named Karl Friedrich Lessing (1778–1848), was a judicial officer in Wrocław, from 1809 on the chancelor of the court of the Free State country of former Polnish-Wartenberg (Wartenberg in Poland).
+Karl Friedrich Lessing was born on 15 February 1808 in Breslau, Prussia (now Wrocław, Poland).
+His father, also named Karl Friedrich Lessing (1778–1848), was a judicial officer in Breslau, from 1809 on the chancelor of the court of the Free State country of former Polnish-Wartenberg (now Syców, Poland).
 Lessing's mother, Clementine née Schwarz (1783–1821), was the daughter of a government Chancellor for the House of Hatzfeld in Trachenberg.
 His brother, Christian Friedrich, became a doctor and botanist.
 His sister, Franziska Maria (1818–1901), married the painter, Emil Ebers.
 He spent most of his childhood in Wartenberg, where he developed an early love of nature.

 After spending two years at a Catholic school in Breslau, his talent for drawing was noted by the artist, Johann Heinrich Christoph König who, in 1822, arranged for him to study at the Bauakademie in Berlin.
 The following year, against his father's wishes, he decided to become a painter.
 He spent three years studying at the Prussian Academy of Arts with the landscape painters Samuel Rösel and Heinrich Dähling.
 A successful showing in 1825, with the subsequent sale of the painting Kirchhof mit Leichensteinen und Ruinen im Schnee (Churchyard with Gravestones and Ruins in the Snow), reconciled his father to his chosen career.
 In 1826, he accompanied one of his instructors, Friedrich Wilhelm von Schadow to the Kunstakademie Düsseldorf.
 There, he became associated with the Düsseldorfer Malerschule.
 In 1827, he undertook further studies in landscape painting with Johann Wilhelm Schirmer.